program:

 29.01.2015

 The PluralEnsemble conducted by Fabián Pansiello presents a wonderfully light-footed CD with three concert works by György Ligeti.
 György Ligeti's Concerto for Cello and Orchestra (1966) occupies an important position in the music history of the 20th century.
 It is one of the earliest works of the European post-war avant-garde, in which a composer deals with the question of how virtuosity can be redefined when extremely high demands are made not only on the solo instrument but also on the orchestral instrumentalists.
 Consequently, Ligeti conceived a work in which the cellist appears as a soloist among other soloists.
 The new recording by Nicolas Altstaedt and the PluralEnsemble under the direction of Fabián Pansiello, released by NEOS - it forms the prelude to a wonderful, but unfortunately also quite short CD at 45 minutes - makes this tangible: As if out of nowhere, the long stretched one first takes The opening note of the solo cellist takes shape before other instruments – strings and clarinets – join in and immediately blur the identity of the solo presence with their tones.
 In the clear recording, which is extremely transparent in terms of sound, the listener can penetrate deeply into the musical processes that follow: the gradual development of registers, the fanning out and gradation of tonal colors, but also the almost soundless groping of the soloist on the fretboard, which at times changes into a gentle scurrying, but then it also transitions into the beginnings of a cantilena or into more energetically articulated passages.
 As a counterpart to the cello concerto and the musical approach realized there, the ensemble recorded Ligeti's five-movement concerto for piano and orchestra (1987–88) with the light-footed and at times almost playful soloist Alberto Rosado.
 Two decades later, the composer once again approaches the concert form with this piece in a completely different way: the bands of sound of the earlier work are replaced by complex, interlocking polyrhythmic structures which – depending on the orchestral instruments involved – often make use of different harmonic systems and give each sentence a very individual colour.
 In this case, too, Ligeti's instrumental disposition is underlined by the clarity and dynamic richness of the recording, whereby Rosado's playing never comes to the fore too much, but always remains perceptible as part of the whole.
-Between these two works are placed the 'Mysteries of the Macabre' - very skilfully circling the musical turning point of the composer in the 1970s - a decoupling of three arias from the first version of Ligeti's opera made in 1991 by the conductor Elgar Howarth and authorized by the composer ' Le Grand Macabre' (1974–77).
+Placed between these two works - very cleverly circling the composer's musical turn in the 1970s - are the 'Mysteries of the Macabre', a 1991 decoupling of three arias from the first version of Ligeti's opera by the conductor Elgar Howarth and authorized by the composer.
+Le Grand Macabre' (1974–77).
 The short work is heard here in the alternative version for trumpet and chamber orchestra and thus fits seamlessly into the panorama of concert music shown on the CD.
 Marco Blauuw masters the edgy profiled coloraturas with enthusiasm and perfection, the progression of which – like the entire piece – is full of rhythmic refinements and surprising twists and turns.
 The interaction with the orchestra musicians, who occasionally also speak, creates music that is almost bursting with theatricality, full of crazy moments and ironic breaks.

 Stefan Drees